 - 230 g (8 oz) of pasta*

-- Good pinch of salt (for cooking pasta)
+- A good pinch of salt (for cooking pasta)

 - 8 slices of smoked bacon or pancetta, roughly chopped